A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

 \subsection{Proof of the comparison theorem}

 The final step in the proof of Theorem~\ref{thm:comp} is to promote the generic equivalence of Proposition~\ref{prop:comp_generic} to an integral result.
-Before proving the full comparison theorem, let us settle the case of motivic local systems: \begin{thm} For every smooth (quasi-projective) $k$-variety $X$, the exact functor
+Before proving the full comparison theorem, let us settle the case of motivic local systems: